 Your GP will ask about your symptoms and examine you.
 He or she may also ask you about your medical and sexual history.

-You will be asked to have a blood test to check for HIV antibodies (proteins produced by the immune system that fight against the virus).
-This can be in the form of a finger prick test, which can give a result within an hour, or your doctor may take blood from your arm and send the sample to a laboratory.
-It can take up to three months for HIV to show in your blood so you may need to have the test repeated.
+You will need to have a blood test to check for HIV antibodies (proteins produced by your immune system that fight against the virus).
+This can be in the form of a rapid finger prick test, which means you get the results very quickly.
+Alternatively, or if a finger prick test is positive, you may have a sample of blood taken from your arm.
+This is then sent to a laboratory for testing.

 There is no cure for HIV infection.
-However, treatment with anti-HIV medicines can reduce the amount of the virus in your body, slow down the damage the virus does to your immune system and reduce your chances of developing a life-threatening infection later on in life.
-When taken properly, anti-HIV medicines can help you to stay well and live a full life.
+However, life-long treatment with anti-HIV medicines can stop further damage to your immune system and allow it to restore itself over a period of years.
+If you take anti-HIV medicines consistently, they will enable you to stay well and live a full life.

-Always ask your GP or health professional for advice and read the patient information leaflet that comes with your medicine.
+Always ask your doctor for advice and read the patient information leaflet that comes with your medicine.